-Today the weather is a bit worse wind (west), snow (probably from the pines) because the sky is perfectly clear.
+Weather today is a bit worse – wind (west), snowing (probably from the pines), since the sky is perfectly clear.

-Yesterday we apparently came across his resting stop.
-Deer didn't go much further.
-The hunter didn't follow the beaten trail and we are now in his steps.
+Yesterday it seems we stumbled upon his resting stop.
+Deer didn't go any further.
+The hunter took the beaten trail by himself, we are following in his steps.

-Today was surprisingly good accommodations for the tent, air is warm and dry, despite the low temperature of -18C to -24C.
-Walking is especially hard today.
-We can't see the trail and sometimes we have to advance gropingly.
-All we can do is 1.52 km (1 mile) per hour.
+Had a surprisingly good overnight, air is warm and dry, though it’s -18°C to -24°C. Walking is especially hard today.
+We can't see the trail, have to grope our way through at times.
+Can’t do more than 1.5-2 km (1 mile) per hour.